collocations.org

 Collocations for credit - noun

-1. buy now - pay later; money borrowed/lent
+1. arrangement to pay later; money borrowed

-VERB + CREDIT
+VERB + credit

 have, use